firevel/firebase-authentication/README.md

     ];
 ```

-If you are using `EncryptCookies` middleware you must set:
+If the EncryptCookies middleware is in use, the following settings must be applied:
 ```
     protected $except = [
         ...